NeetBux-Hash/Tumbler.CameraUpgrades/README.md

 ---

-`Tumbler.CameraUpgrades` v0.4.2, by Tumbler, Atampy26, invalid, Notex.
+`Tumbler.CameraUpgrades` v0.4.2, by Tumbler, Atampy26, invalid, Notex, Sierra Knox and Lux Manifestus.
 This README was automatically generated from the mod's manifest.